Last 2 Standalone Bowling Shops In Chicago Keep The Ball Rolling

 “I don’t get up north,” Nendza said.
 “We’re not competition.
 We’re all friends still standing in the same business.”

-Simmons, who fancies himself more bowler than businessman, and Nendza, who sees himself more as a businessman than bowler, said they’re not sure what comes next.
+Simmons, who fancies himself more bowler than businessman, and Nendza, who sees himself more businessman than bowler, said they’re not sure what comes next.
 But Simmons doesn’t mince words when he says his shop will end with him.

 “I’ve done everything I can to keep this place going for all these years after my dad died.
 And I’m proud of that,” Simmons said.
 “I’ve gotten by as a good ball-driller and a bad businessman.
 I know my limitations.”